SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 16/2/2017 ==

+Something that I have realised that I need is a sprite editor or something that plays animations on the screen without reaching the given position.

+I believe some sort of "sprite player" might be needed for testing purposes as at the moment I can only really play it out via acting out the actual sequence of animations.

+There needs to be a cleaner way I believe of changing animation sprites.

 == 13/2/2017 ==

 I managed to flip the attacks around which is pretty good I think, so that the cat sprite now loads in the correct position.